jboss-dockerfiles/wildfly/README.md

 Run it:

-    docker run -it -p 9990:9990 jboss/wildfly-admin
+    docker run -it jboss/wildfly-admin

-The administration console should be available at http://localhost:9990.
+Administration console will be available on the port `9990` of the container.

 ## Building on your own